mr-corso/heroku-buildpack-wildfly/README.md

 source /tmp/heroku-buildpack-wildfly/lib/wildfly_utils.sh
 ```

 All buildpack functionalities are now present to the current context.
+See the
+`lib/wildfly_utils.sh` script for all features offered by this buildpack.

 ## Configuration